phone: (716) 839-8345

-- recognize the importance of assuring excellence of care and of monitoring effectiveness, efficiency and quality of care.
+- recognize the importance of assuring excellence of care and of monitoring effectiveness, efficiency, and quality of care.

-- effectively manage human resources to meet the patient’s/client’s goals and expected outcomes, and evaluate methods to increase staff productivity and satisfaction in a variety of health care settings without sacrificing quality of care.
+- effectively manage human resources to meet the patient’s/client’s goals and expected outcomes, and evaluate methods to increase staff productivity and satisfaction in a variety of health care settings without sacrificing the quality of care.

 - participate in financial management and activities related to the marketing and public relations of practice.